ciscoheat/haxedci-example/README.md

 This example is based on [this use case](https://docs.google.com/spreadsheets/d/1TSpjKUhjvP9pMRukt_mInHVbdQWsXHzFjSymQ3VyGmE/edit#gid=2), which then maps as close as possible to code using a DCI Context.

-The actual Context is called `LibraryBorrowingMachine`, which we will go through now.
+The actual Context is called `LibraryBorrowMachine`, which we will go through now.
 Please open [its source code](https://github.com/ciscoheat/haxedci-example/blob/master/src/contexts/LibraryBorrowMachine.hx) in a window next to this document now, so you can follow along.

 The first thing we see in the Context is some state.
 In larger Contexts, and especially in more interactive ones like this library machine, some state can be required to support the functionality, containing details the use case doesn't concern itself about.
 It is recommended to keep it to a minimum.